mlujnie/simple/README.md

     `git clone https://github.com/mlujnie/simple`
 * modify the `simple/config.py` file: change the path to the path of your lognormal_galaxies installation.
 * type `pip install .` in the root directory of this repo.

+### add following information:
+• Brief description of features
+• Usage (with examples)
+• Build and install (with examples)
+• Dependencies
+• Status of the code and how it is maintained
+• License \check